 You want a weight loss plan?
 You want to be thin?
 There are plenty of plans out there that promise you thinness.
 You have probably tried a few.
 I bet they all worked.

 So what happened?
 They did work didn't they?
 So where did your thinness go?
 Why are you fat again?

 Wouldn't it be wonderful if you could be naturally thin and not need a weight loss plan at all.
 Like that stick of a girl in the office who sits on her bum all day and eats biscuits or a doughnut for her mid morning snack and never goes to the gym.
 Or even like the old lady in the queue in front of you in the supermarket who looks so thin and frail she might snap but who has butter, white bread, whole milk and humbugs in her shopping basket.
 Not that you want to be thin and frail, but just pointing out that thinness is nothing to do with youthful energy levels and eating healthy stuff.

 Contrast this with the number of overweight people you see publicly eating healthy salads, refusing to eat cake, climbing the stairs instead of taking the lift and constantly saying "I'm being good today".

 So what is being "naturally thin" all about?
-Well, taking into consideration the things I've just pointed out, obviously not counting calories, or grams of fat or perusing glycaemic index scales until your mind boggles.
+Well, taking into consideration the things I've just pointed out, obviously not counting calories and grams of fat or perusing glycaemic index scales until your mind boggles.

 It is not how many ounces of beefsteak, or number of syns, points or steps trodden or the number of blueberries you are allowed on top of your fat free yoghurt.

 It's not about reducing or omitting a food group, eating mindfully, eating only when sitting, eating off a smaller plate, or a blue, green or purple with orange spots plate.